ngrok/ngrok-docs/docs/integrations/frontegg/sso-oidc.md

 The ngrok integration with Frontegg supports:

-- **SP-Initiated SSO**: In this mode, users access ngrok edges and tunnels and are redirected to Frontegg for authentication.
+- **SP-Initiated SSO**: In this mode, users access ngrok endpoints and are redirected to Frontegg for authentication.

 ## Requirements

-To configure ngrok tunnels with Frontegg, you must have:
+To configure an ngrok edge with Frontegg, you must have:

-- a Frontegg account with administrative rights to create apps
+- A Frontegg account with administrative rights to create apps
-- an [ngrok Enterprise Account](https://ngrok.com/pricing) with an authtoken or admin access to configure edges with OpenID Connect.
+- An [ngrok Enterprise Account](https://ngrok.com/pricing) with an authtoken or admin access to configure edges with OpenID Connect.

 ## Configuration Steps